hokagejack/Piazza/README.md

 Second Web Dev Assignment endpoints

-# User Authentication:

-POST /api/user/register
-- registers a new user

-POST /api/user/login
-- Logs in a user and returns an authentication token

-# Posts:

-GET /api/posts
-- Fetches all posts (publicly available)

-POST /api/posts
-- creates a new post but requires authentication
-- request headers: auth-token received when user logs in

-GET /api/posts/:id
-- fetches an individual post by its id (publicly available)
-- request params: id of the post to retrieve

-PUT: /api/posts/:id
-- Updates a post but only the post creator can do this.
-Requires auth
-- request headers: auth-token received when user logs in
-- request params: id of the post to retrieve

-DELETE: /api/posts/:id
-- deletes a post but only the post creator can do this.
-Requires auth
-- request headers: auth-token received when user logs in
-- request params: id of the post to delete
+# Setup Instructions

+Prerequisites:
+- Node.js installed (v14+ recommended)
+- MongoDB database setup
+- The API will be available at http://localhost:PORT/.

+# User Authentication

+1. Register a New User
+- Endpoint: POST /api/user/register
+- Description: Registers a new user in the system.

+Request Body: {
+"username": ""
+"email": ""
+"password": ""
+}

+2. User Login
+- Endpoint: POST /api/user/login
+- Description: Authenticates a user and returns an authentication token.

+Request Body:{
+"email":""
+"password":""
+}

+# Post Management

+1. Fetch All Posts
+- Endpoint: GET /api/posts
+- Description: Retrieves all publicly available posts. (auth token not required)

+2. Create a New Post
+- Endpoint: POST /api/posts
+- Description: Creates a new post (requires authentication).

+Request Headers:
+auth-token: ...

+Request Body:{
+"title": ""
+"description":""
+}

+3. Fetch a Single Post
+- Endpoint: GET /api/posts/:id
+- Description: Retrieves a specific post by its ID.

+4. Update a Post
+- Endpoint: PUT /api/posts/:id
+- Description: Updates an existing post (only the creator can update it).

+Request Headers:
+auth-token: ...

+Request Body: {
+"title": ""
+"description":""
+}

+5. Delete a Post
+- Endpoint: DELETE /api/posts/:id
+- Description: Deletes a post (only the creator can delete it).

+Request Headers:
+auth-token:...